Wilfred/difftastic/manual/src/contributing.md

 $ cargo install mdbook
 ```

-You can then use the `mdbook` binary to build and serve this site
+You can then use the `mdbook` binary to build and serve the site
 locally.

 ```
-$ cd docs
+$ cd manual
 $ mdbook serve
 ```